The Stigma of Sponsored Blog Posts (& Why PR Pros Need to Step Back)

 The review does disclose that item was given to them, and they also make an attempt to write a balanced review.
 However, unlike Blogger A, this blogger doesn’t have any real expertise in this type of gadget (meaning their review would likely carry less weight with the company’s specific target market).

-Is there anything wrong with either of these situations?
+Is there anything wrong with either of these examples?

 While I personally would never read Blog B, because I would find the constant sponsorship and greater interest in free stuff over readers to be obnoxious, I still don’t see anything inherently wrong with either blog as long as things are disclosed.
 I mean if the readers are sticking around, they know what they’re getting into, and they have the ability to leave at any time if they feel their trust was betrayed.